harshgupta1810/Yoga_Pose_Predictor/README.md

 12. [Documentation](#documentation)

 ## Introduction
-Welcome to the Yoga Pose Image Classification project!
+Welcome to the Asana Analyzer: Yoga Pose Predictor!
 This project aims to classify different yoga poses from images using machine learning techniques.

 ## Project Description
 This project has two parts: the backend and the frontend.
 The backend handles the model training and image classification, while the frontend provides a user-friendly interface to interact with the trained model.